mojtaba13133/bootstrapper/README.md

   `cargo` if `sh.rustup.rs` is unreachable.
 - **v2ray / v2rayA** — the core installer is fetched via jsDelivr, and v2rayA is
   installed from a GitHub release `.deb`, avoiding the blocked `apt.v2raya.org`.
+- **Unstable links** — every network step retries with timeouts (including on DNS/connection errors), and country detection falls back across several services (`ifconfig.io`, `api.ipmyp.ir`, `ipinfo.io`, `api.country.is`).
+If a stage still fails, the run pauses and offers to retry it rather than silently skipping — so a dropped download doesn't leave a half-provisioned box.
 - **Network gate** — if Go is not already installed and `go.dev` is unreachable, the run pauses with instructions to bring up the proxy (TProxy mode) and re-checks until `go.dev` responds.
 If Go is already installed, it proceeds.